Complexity of Eliminating (Majority) Illusion in Directed Networks: Hardness Reductions

 \subsection{NP-completeness of \textsc{Difr} on Grid Graphs}

 We study the \textsc{Difr} problem on planar graphs, especially, on directed grids.
-Directed grid is a undirected grid with arbitrary edge directions.
+Directed grid is a undirected grid with arbitrary orientations of the edges.
 The \textsc{Difr} problem is NP-complete for directed grids.
-The hardness reduction is from \textsc{Planar Monotone Rectilinear 3-SAT} problem, a restricted variant of $3$-SAT.
-In \textsc{Monotone 3-SAT}, each clause is monotone, that is, it consists exclusively of either positive or negative literals.
-An \textit{incidence graph} of a logical formula (specifically a Conjunctive Normal Form or CNF formula) is a bipartite graph representing the relationship between variables and clauses.
-Variables and clauses form the two distinct vertex sets, with an edge connecting a variable to a clause if that variable (or its negation) appears in the clause.
-In a standard \textit{rectilinear embedding} of the incidence graph of \textsc{Planar Monotone Rectilinear 3-Sat}, variable vertices are arranged along a central horizontal axis; positive clauses are positioned above this axis, while negative clauses are placed below.
-We follow this definition of the rectilinear embedding.
-Each clause is depicted as a horizontal segment connected to its corresponding variables via three vertical segments, often referred to as legs (see \Cref{fig:gridpicturefinal}(a)).
-The clauses can be nested such that the graph is still planar.
+The hardness reduction is from \textsc{Planar Monotone Rectilinear $3$-SAT} problem, a restricted variant of $3$-SAT.
+In \textsc{Monotone $3$-SAT}, each clause is monotone, that is, it consists exclusively of either positive or negative literals.
+An \textit{incidence graph} of a $3$-SAT formula is a bipartite graph.
+Variables and clauses form the two distinct vertex sets, with an edge connecting a variable to a clause if that variable (as a positive or negative literal) appears in the clause.
+In a standard \textit{rectilinear embedding} of the incidence graph of \textsc{Planar Monotone Rectilinear 3-SAT} \cite{de2012optimal}, variable vertices are arranged along a central horizontal axis; positive clauses are positioned above this axis, while negative clauses are placed below (see \Cref{fig:gridpicturefinal}(a)).
+Each clause is depicted as a horizontal segment connected to its corresponding variables via three vertical segments, referred to as legs.
+The clauses can be nested so that the graph is still planar.

-\textsc{Planar Monotone Rectilinear $3$-SAT.}\\ \textbf{Input.} A $3$-CNF formula $\mathcal{\varphi}$, such that every clause of $\mathcal{\varphi}$ is monotone and consists of three literals and the incidence graph of $\mathcal{\varphi}$ has a rectilinear embedding. \\ \textbf{Output.} Does there exist a satisfying assignment for $\mathcal{\varphi}$?
+\textsc{Planar Monotone Rectilinear $3$-SAT.}\\ \textit{Input.} A $3$-CNF formula $\mathcal{\varphi}$, such that every clause of $\mathcal{\varphi}$ is monotone and consists of three literals and the incidence graph of $\mathcal{\varphi}$ has a rectilinear embedding. \\ \textit{Output.} Does there exist a satisfying assignment for $\mathcal{\varphi}$?

 This problem is well known to be NP-complete \cite{de2012optimal}.
 We also assume that formula $\mathcal{\varphi}$ consists of distinct clauses.

 \begin{restatable}{theorem}{thmgridreduc} \textsc{Difr} is NP-complete on directed grids. \end{restatable}